chinapanpan/amazonq_mcp_redshift/README.md

 # Stateless MCP on AWS Lambda (Python)

-This project demonstrates how to deploy a stateless MCP (Message Control Protocol) server on AWS Lambda using Python.
+This project demonstrates :
+ - How to deploy a stateless MCP (Message Control Protocol) server on AWS Lambda using Python.
 The implementation uses AWS API Gateway for HTTP endpoints and AWS Lambda for serverless execution.
+ - How to coordinate multiple MCP Tools using COT (Chain of Thought) for intelligent Redshift operations and maintenance

 ## Prerequisites